 The school has become adept at helping students in this type situation graduate.
 Of course, graduating students affects enrollment.
-Graduating students from a such a large pool of seniors removes more students from total enrollment than the school has been able to replace with recruitment of 9th, 10th, and 11th graders by the beginning of the following year, resulting in the historically low beginning-of-year enrollment discussed above.
+Historically, graduating students from a such a large pool of seniors removes more students from total enrollment than the school has been able to replace with recruitment of 9th, 10th, and 11th graders by the beginning of the following year, resulting in the typically low beginning-of-year enrollment discussed above.
 The school largely attributes increases in beginning-of-year ADM in FY21 and FY22 to the rebranding process (completed between FY20 and FY21) and initiatives of the school's marketing committee (established at the end of FY20).

 A key initiative to increase and maintain healthy enrollment beyond FY20 was a comprehensive re-branding to produce streamlined and consistent marketing media.
 In addition to clear brand standards7 the school created a new logo and school mascot.
-The "AHA" logo and "AJ" mascot express the innovative, urban, and modern learning community at AAHS which has not been effectively conveyed to the greater community in the past.
+The "AHA" logo and "AJ" mascot express the innovative, urban, and modern learning community at AHA which has not been effectively conveyed to the greater community in the past.
 The goal of clear and consistent messaging in marketing efforts is to improve the school 's exposure in the greater community and, in turn, increase enrollment overall.

-Of course, COVID-19 is changing everything with regards to what can be projected from past data.
-Some students thrive while learning virtually.
-However, many of the students that AAHS serve come to the school and stay because of the emphasis on 1-to-1 help that a high staff to student ratio can provide.
+Of course, the lasting affects of the COVID-19 pandemic on student learning continues to change everything with regards to what can be projected from past data.
+Some students thrived while learning virtually.
+However, many of the students that AHA serve come to the school and stay because of the emphasis on 1-to-1 help that a high staff to student ratio can provide.
 These students do not see these types of benefits as directly when learning happens virtually.
-The ability of AAHS's small learning community to provide in-person learning safely during the COVID-19 pandemic will likely affect enrollment for students who most need in-person learning.
+In FY22, the school had to move to virtual learning 3 times throughout the year.
+These event severely disrupted student learning.
+AHA does it's best work for students in-person.
+This small learning community's ability to provide in-person learning will continue to affect enrollment for students who most need in-person learning.